SrisailamKakurala/github-actions/README.md

 ### **10. Deployments and Publishing**

-GitHub Actions can be used to automate deployments and publish content, such as pushing Docker images to Docker Hub or creating releases.
+GitHub Actions can be used to automate deployments and publish content, such as pushing Docker images/images to Docker Hub or creating releases.

 #### **Publish a GitHub Package**:
 ```yaml